serafimpinto/HouseManager/README.md

 # HouseManager
-Project of the course on Intelligent Agents @SI-MEI-UMINHO 2014
+Project of the course on Intelligent Agents - MEI - UMINHO 2014

 Project developed in Java using the OSGi framework with several services.